VikoBrauer/Campechanos-team-Quantum-Machine-Learning-for-Conspicuity-Detection-in-Production/README.md

-There are four folders corresponding to every one of the taks.
+There are three folders corresponding to every one of the taks.